 Meniere's disease and Migraine -- the interrelationship causing dizziness in migraine.
 Maybe in a few.

 Basilar artery migraine is quite difficult to distinguish from Meniere's disease because the "aura" can include 3 of the 4 diagnostic features of Meniere's disease.
 Migraine associated vertigo, for the subcase where there is no headache, overlaps nearly 100% with the criteria for Menieres.

 About 50% of persons with Meniere's disease also meet the criteria for migraine.
 (Radke et al, 2002; Rassekh et al, 1992), essentially meaning that they have headaches in addition to their Meniere's symptoms.
-In our practice in Chicago, we agree with this general estimate- - it might even be a little on the low side for us.
+In our Dizzy practice in Chicago, we agree with this general estimate.

 Basilar artery migraine (BAM) is essentially migraine plus an assortment of symptoms that can include those commonly found in Meniere's disease -- see above (Bickerstaff, 1961).
 Practically, given that headaches are not required to diagnose Migraine associated vertigo, the distinction between Meniere's and basilar artery migraine (BAM), is mainly made by permanent hearing loss noted in Meniere's, and transient hearing symptoms in BAM.
 In our practice, we attribute symptoms that change synchronously in both ears -- such as low tone hearing loss or tinnitus -- to Migraine, rather than to Meniere's.

-Studies report that there is a higher frequency of BPPV in persons with Migraine, as well as vice versa (Ishiyama et al, 2000; Uneri 2004).
+Studies report that there is a higher frequency of BPPV in persons with Migraine, as well as vice versa (Ishiyama et al, 2000; Uneri 2004; Chu et al, 2015).